Bity znakowe kontra bity {0,1}

 Now, the 'codewords' (the encoded standard basis states) of the 7-qubit CSS code are given by

 where C is the code generated by the bit-strings 0001111, 0110011, and 1010101.
 Notably, these bit-strings correspond to the positions of the X operators in the generators g1, g2, and g3.
 While those are stabilisers of the code (and represent parity checks as I've suggested above), we can also consider their action as operators which permute the standard basis.
-In particular, they will permute the elements of the code C, so that the terms involved in |0L and |1L will just be shuffled around.
+In particular, they will permute the elements of the code C, so that the terms involved in |0L⟩ and |1L⟩ will just be shuffled around.

-The generators g4, g5, and g6 above are all describing the parities of information encoded in standard basis states.
 The encoded basis states you are given are superpositions of codewords drawn from a linear code, and those codewords all have even parity with respect to the parity-check matrix from that code.
-As g4 through g6 just describe those same parity checks, it follows that the eigenvalue of the encoded basis states is +1 (corresponding to even parity).

 This is the way in which